ethersphere/swarm-guide/contents/introduction.rst

 Credits
 ---------------------

-Swarm is code by Ethersphere (ΞTHΞRSPHΞЯΞ) `https://github.com/ethersphere`
+Swarm is code by Ethersphere `https://github.com/ethersphere`

 the team behind swarm: